subadhra-srinivas/Portfolio_Project/README.md

 # Subadhra's Portfolio Project

+**About**
-Final Project from the Intro to HTML & CSS / Responsive Design / Responsive images courses
+This is a final project from the Intro to HTML & CSS / Responsive Design / Responsive images courses.
+We are provided with a design mockup as a PDF-file and we must replicate that design in HTML and CSS.
+We developed a responsive website that displays images, descriptions and links to each of the portfolio projects we completed throughout the Nanodegree program.

 **Required Files:**